abdrehman1435/Face-Mask-Detector/README.md

 -Configure your Flask app for deployment by creating some files in your project folder, such as:
 -A requirements.txt file that lists the dependencies of your app, such as Flask, gunicorn, etc. You can use the pip freeze > requirements.txt command to generate this file automatically.
--A Procfile file that specifies the command to run your app on Heroku, such as web: gunicorn dl:app.
+-A Procfile file that specifies the command to run your app on Heroku, such as web: gunicorn dl: app.
 This tells Heroku to use the gunicorn web server to run the app object from the app.py file.
 -A runtime.txt file that specifies the Python version to use on Heroku, such as python-3.9.7.
 You can check the supported Python versions on Heroku.
 -Deploy your Flask app to Heroku by pushing your code to the heroku remote branch using the git push heroku main command in your terminal.
 This will trigger the